3 Days in Vancouver: A Complete Guide for First Timers

 Where to Stay on 3 Days in Vancouver

-If it’s your first time visiting Vancouver, the best place to stay for 3 days is either in Downtown, Coal Harbor, West End or Yaletown.
-Not only are you close to the main attractions but also to the best restaurants and bars in Vancouver.
-While Vancouver is generally a safe city, I recommend avoiding the East Hastings area, especially the stretch past Gastown and around parts of Chinatown, particularly at night.
+While Vancouver is generally a safe city, I recommend avoiding the East Hastings area, especially the stretch between Gastown and Chinatown, particularly at night.
 This area is known for a high concentration of homelessness, which can make some visitors feel uneasy.

 If you are looking for more budget-friendly accommodations, while still staying central, look into the Kits, Mount Pleasant and North Vancouver areas.

-To get to areas farther out, you can hop on the SkyTrain or take one of the city’s many buses.
+To get to areas farther out, you can hop on the SkyTrain or take one of the local buses.
 One unique part of Vancouver’s transit system is the SeaBus, a passenger ferry that crosses Burrard Inlet.
 I highly recommend taking it to North Vancouver for some of the best water views in the city.

 You can use public transit by purchasing a Compass Card or simply tapping your credit card at station gates and on buses.